microsoft/aitour-operate-ai-responsibly-with-ai-studio/session-delivery-resources/demo0-multi-agent-creative-writer.md

 ## Demo delivery tips

-> [!NOTE]
-> It is recommended this demo, if delivered live, is pre-run before you get on stage.
-The evaluations can take up to 1 min each to run and provide results.
-A [video recording with no audio](https://aka.ms/AAs1kev) has been provided if you would prefer to speak over a prerecorded and edited version for speed.

 ### Prior to delivery

-1. Follow instructions on the README.md from the https://github.com/Azure-Samples/contoso-creative-writer repo to deploy the Creative Writing Agent solution.
+Follow instructions in the repository's [README.md](https://github.com/Azure-Samples/contoso-creative-writer/tree/trustworthy-ai-demo) on the `trustworthy-ai-demo` branch to deploy the Creative Writer Multi-Agent solution.

 ### During delivery
-1. Open the deployed solution and navigate to the Creative Writing Agent app.
+1. Open the deployed solution and navigate to the Creative Writer Multi-Agent app.
 2. In the app, show the user interface and the different sections available.
-3. Walk through the process of entering user instructions and following the agent workflow to generate an article.
+3. Go through the process of entering user instructions and view the generated article.
+Either select **Example** to use the provided prompts *or* create your own prompts.